 There can be no guarantee that the funds will make such distributions, and the amount of such distributions, if any, may vary significantly from month to month.
-Some or all of the Fund's distributions may be taxable or non-taxable.
-For 19a-1 notices, distributions are characterized as income or return of capital or some combination, but this characterization does not impact whether the distribution is taxable.
+On 19a-1 notices, the fund discloses the accounting source of each distribution, either net investment income or accounting return of capital.
+The accounting source of the distribution does not impact whether the distribution is considered to be taxable income or a tax return of capital for income tax purposes.